The Sex and Relationships Podcast

 This podcast tackles a range of topics surrounding sexual and relationship health.
 Key themes include navigating sexual difficulties, understanding self-care importance, and discussing common relationship conflicts.
 For example, episodes focus on subjects like premature ejaculation, the nature of good sex, and the impact of self-care on relationships, showcasing practical solutions and therapists' experiences.

-Dip into some of things Clare and Janet chat about in this episode:
+Check out some of the things Clare and Aileen chat about:

 Want to know more?

 This podcast is for anyone looking for information or help with their sex lives or relationships.
-Your hosts Clare Pendergast (PgDip/COSRT) and Janet Eccles (MSc MA/COSRT/Sup MBACP) are sex and relationship therapists.
-In each episode they chat about common problems they see in the therapy room and draw on their years of experience to give you some insights, advice and top tips to help guide you through your relationships and sex lives.
+In this season your hosts Clare Prendergast and Aileen Gonsalves deep dive into the world of relationships to give you insights, advice and top tips to help guide you through your relationships.

 Disclaimer